Asian shares slip as Japan 'tankan' shows weaker outlook

 “As we head into the weekend break, optimism for a ceasefire in the geopolitical conflict continues to fade overnight,” said Yeap Jun Rong, market strategist at IG in Singapore.

-Rising COVID cases in China are adding to the worries of a regional slowdown.
-The lockdown in Shanghai entered its second phase of extended restrictions, while restrictions were lifted in hard hit Jilin.
+Rising COVID-19 cases in China are adding to the worries of a regional slowdown.
+The lockdown in Shanghai entered its second phase of extended restrictions, while restrictions were lifted in hard-hit Jilin.

 On Wall Street, a 3.6% gain for March failed to offset a dismal January and February that left U.S. indexes lower for the year to date.